greg-randall/sitemap-compare/README.md

 - Discovers content not intended for public visibility
 - Reveals the "dark corners" of websites that aren't in the sitemap
 - Identifies potential security issues through exposed but unlisted pages
+- HTML report generation for easy analysis and sharing of results

 ## Installation